MarwaneKhalis/CYNA-Test/README.md

 ## How the system works:

--Generation: Continuous, high-speed creation of IDS logs.
+- Generation: Continuous, high-speed creation of IDS logs.

--Enrichment: On-the-fly cross-referencing of IP addresses with the Ipsum list to identify malicious traffic.
+- Enrichment: On-the-fly cross-referencing of IP addresses with the Ipsum list to identify malicious traffic.

--Storage: Sending and indexing the enriched logs in ElasticSearch.
+- Storage: Sending and indexing the enriched logs in ElasticSearch.

--Monitoring: Real-time tracking and analysis using a Kibana dashboard.
+- Monitoring: Real-time tracking and analysis using a Kibana dashboard.

 ## Setup